 South Dakota’s law provides some protection for the little guy, requiring submissions only from sellers whose receipts total more than $100K from their people, or have over 200 separate sale transactions there.
 So while you won’t be subject to this law for one eBay sale to the Mount Rushmore state, who knows what you will be accountable for.
 The Court does not go into detail on where any line will be drawn.
 Online sellers now have no idea whether they will be responsible for keeping track of the estimated 12,000 taxing jurisdictions, and their various requirements which often differ by product type sold, and sometimes the time of year when sold.

 Here’s a helpful tip from Justice Kennedy: “Eventually, software that is available at a reasonable cost may make it easier for small businesses to cope with these problems.”
 No worries then.
 Back in 1992, the court said “[t]he underlying issue here is one that Congress may be better qualified to resolve and one that it has the ultimate power to resolve.”
 Congress did not act then, but the Court again invites them to.
-“Congress may legislate to address these problems if it deems it necessary and fit to do so.”We value your comments!
-Please weigh in on our comment section below.
+“Congress may legislate to address these problems if it deems it necessary and fit to do so.”Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com